Background pattern

 The usual dose of this medication in children is 100 to 400 mg per day.

-Geriatric patients:
+Elderly patients:

-If you take more Alopurinol Bluefish 100 mg than you should:
+If you take more Alopurinol Bluefish 100 mg than you should

-If you forget to take Alopurinol Bluefish 100 mg:
+If you forget to take Alopurinol Bluefish 100 mg

-If you forget several doses, it is best to contact your doctor to decide what to do from then on.
+If you forget several doses, it is best to contact your doctor to decide what to do from that point on.

 Your doctor will indicate the duration of treatment with Alopurinol Bluefish 100 mg.
 Do not stop treatment before, even if you feel better.

-If you have any other doubts about the use of this product, ask your doctor or pharmacist.
+If you have any other questions about the use of this product, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-Side effect frequency is classified as:
+The frequency of side effects is classified as:

 Very common (at least 1 in 10 patients)